bkbilly/asterisk-assistant/README.md

 Records the speaker to a file as a wav and sends it to the recognizer to get the output text.
 This is stored in a variable called `${recognition}`.

 ### Text-to-Speech (`tts.py`)
 Takes as a text argument and uploads it to google to get the audio file which is saved as an mp3.
-The problem with this file is that it is not so loud, so it is boosted and then stream the file to the listener.
+The audio file is then streamed to the listener.

 ### Intent (`hass.py`)
 This finds the closest sentence that matches the sentences provided on the `actions` variable.
 It can support multiple sentences for the same event like you can see at the example provided on hass.py file.